PLTW-CSA/Spring-2020-CSCI-360-Database-Mgmt-Systems/Lectures/Topic 2.md

 ## 2.4.1 DBMS Component Modules
 + Top part: the various users of the database enviroment and their interfaces.
   - DBA: work on defining the database and tuning it by making changes to its definition using the DDL and other privileged commands
-    + DDL compiler: prcesses chema definitions, specified in the DDL, and stores descriptions of the schemas(meta-data) in the dmbs catalog
+    + DDL compiler: prcesses chema definitions, specified in the DDL, and stores descriptions of the schemas(meta-data) in the DBMS catalog
   - casual users: work with interactive interfaces to formulate queries
   - application programmers: create programs using some host programming languages
   - parametric users: do data entry work by supplying parameters to predefined transactions
     + e.g. A bank payment transaction where the account number, payee, and amount may be supplied as parameters.
-+ Lower part: internal modules of the DBMS responsible for sotrage of data and processing of transactions
++ Lower part: internal modules of the DBMS responsible for storage of data and processing of transactions
   - runtime database processor executes
     + the privileged commands
     + the executable query plans